906-493-5245 info@visitdrummondisland.com

 Drummond Island Fishing

-All year long, the avid angler can find fantastic fishing on Drummond Island!
+The avid angler can find fantastic fishing on Drummond Island all year long!
 April 1st brings great anticipation of the smelt run.
 As the days grow longer and air temperatures rise and the “Ice Out” allows these little silver delicacies to enter our creeks and streams to spawn.
-This is primarily nighttime fishing and all ages enjoy this annual event.
-Laughter is commonplace, as somewhere in the glow of a lantern or flashlight a young person excitedly proclaims, “Look, I got some!”
+This is primarily nighttime fishing, and all ages enjoy this annual event.
+Laughter is commonplace, as somewhere in the glow of a lantern or flashlight, a young person excitedly proclaims, “Look, I got some!”
 On a clear night, you will be awed by the stars that appear to be so close you can almost touch them.
 If you look to the north, some nights will bring a spectacular display of flickering colors known as the Aurora Borealis, more commonly called the Northern Lights.
 This is an experience you will not soon forget.

 Excellent smallmouth bass fishing opportunities exist where rocky shorelines abound.
 When hooked, these bronze-back beauties, as some call them, fight hard and dance across the surface of the water.
 This is a great sport fish and delicious table fare.
 Pound for pound, it is said that nothing pulls as hard as a smallmouth bass.
 Twenty to fifty fish per boat a day are common, using the selective harvest of catch and release, taking a few home for the table.